percona/pmm-doc/docs/details/victoria-metrics.md

 [VictoriaMetrics](https://victoriametrics.github.io/) is a third-party monitoring solution and time-series database that replaced Prometheus in [PMM 2.12.0](../release-notes/2.12.0.md).

 !!! caution alert alert-warning "Important"
-    It is recommended to use the latest released version of VictoriaMetrics for your PMM instance.
-This ensures all the bug fixes are taken care of, and you can access the latest features of VictoriaMetrics.
+    We recommend using the latest released version of VictoriaMetrics for your PMM instance.
+This ensures that all the bugs for VictoriaMetrics are fixed.
+Also, you can access the latest features of VictoriaMetrics.
+One of the critical features is [stream parsing mode](https://docs.victoriametrics.com/vmagent.html#stream-parsing-mode), which enhances the performance of PMM and saves memory when scraping targets expose millions of metrics.

 ## Push/Pull modes